OLIVER

 identifying some of the likely descendants of this DAVID

-OLIVER and his as yet unnnamed wife.
+OLIVER and his wife Susannah WALKER.
 Also helpful were a range

 records held at St. Marks, City of Armagh.
 They show a record